trentm/django-markdown-deux/README.md

 `markdown` filter takes
 ["extras"](https://github.com/trentm/python-markdown2/wiki/Extras) as arguments
--- with the one exception that "safe" is transformed to python-markdown2's "safe_mode" argument.
+-- with the one exception that "safe" is transformed to python-markdown2's `safe_mode` argument.
 This is handy for quick usage.
 My use case is more
 commonly: lots of `markdown` filter and block usage in my Django templates with the same set of python-markdown2 options.